eclipse-bluechi/bluechi/doc/man/bluechi-agent.1.md

 #### **--address**, **-a**

 DBus address used by `bluechi-agent` to connect to `bluechi`.
 See `man sd_bus_set_address` for its format.
-Overrides any setting of `ManagerHost` or `ManagerPort` defined in the configuration file as well as the respective CLI options.
+Overrides any setting of `ControllerHost` or `ControllerPort` defined in the configuration file as well as the respective CLI options.

 #### **--name**, **-n**